 To evolve and expand the CANARIE network in a flexible and cost-effective manner over the long-term, CANARIE's vision is to deploy fibre, where economical, from coast-to-coast across Canada.
 In high-use, high-growth network corridors, CANARIE has purchased long term use of fibre and therefore has the flexibility to add capacity and deploy transformative technologies at a considerably lower incremental cost.
-To further build out the network, CANARIE uses leased services from suppliers where the traffic demand does not services from suppliers where the traffic demand does not warrant dedicated fibre, or when fibre acquisition is cost prohibitive.
+To further build out the network, CANARIE uses leased services from suppliers where the traffic demand does not warrant dedicated fibre, or when fibre acquisition is cost prohibitive.